jbshelton/GBPicoHDMI/docs/DOCUMENTATION.md

 If you're confused, here's what the terms mean:
 - Hfront/Vfront: Horizontal/vertical front porch \(pixels/lines after the active video data before the sync pulse\)
-- Hback/Vback: Horizontal/vertical back porch
+- Hback/Vback: Horizontal/vertical back porch \(pixels/lines after the sync pulse before the active video data starts again\)
 - Hpol/Vpol: Horizontal/vertical sync pulse polarity

 From the custom specifications, here are the \(rough\) data transmission timings for video outside of vertical blanking on channels 1 and 2: